 SPACE FOR YOUR OWN EVENT

-Upper & Lower Plazas
+Upper and Lower Plazas

 The landscaped, split-level, central courtyard connects the museum with the gift shop, theater and restaurant facilities.
 Wander the grounds and admire the magnificent bronze sculptures by Guadalajara artist Guillermo Gómez Macías, the fine art murals by La Paz artist Leonardo Díaz, and the accomplished works by La Paz artist Carlos César Díaz Castro.
 Take time to appreciate the surrounding hills and the two historic monuments from the Ruta de Plata era, the La Ramona and Julia smokestacks.